How Often Should You Change Your Bedding?

 To minimise exposure, it's recommended to change your bed linen at least once a week.

-Alternatively, you could use special allergy-proof covers.
+Alternatively, you could use special allergy-proof covers or invest in an anti-dust-mite mattress.

-4. If pets sleep in your bed
+4. Pets sleep in your bed

-Pet hair, dirt, and saliva add to the grime in your bedding.
+We love cuddling with our favourite furry friends, but pet hair, dirt, and saliva add to the grime in your bedding.

 5. After being ill